timharek/timharek.no/content/about.md

 +++
 title = "About"
-description = "About Tim Hårek, a technologist based in Norway." updated = 2023-10-14
+description = "About Tim Hårek, a technologist based in Norway." updated = 2024-02-17
 +++

-I'm Tim Hårek Andreassen, a technologist, developer, UX designer, hiker and dog-person from the west coast of Norway.
-I care about creating solutions that respects people, in terms of privacy, security and user experience.
+Hi, I'm Tim Hårek Andreassen, a technologist from the west-coast of Norway that likes to write about my learnings, design, programming, [logging](/logs), [note-taking](/tags/note-taking) and so on… I care about creating solutions that respects people's privacy, security and user experience.

-I work as a developer at Value Technology where I dabble with full stack development, architecture, accessibility and UX design.
+I work as a software engineer at Value Technology, where I dabble with full stack development, architecture, accessibility and UX design.

-During my my free time I learn about new technologies, automate my everyday and hike with my dog! 🐕
+During my my free time I learn about new technologies, write the occocional blogpost, automate my everyday, 3D-print something I (definitely) need and hike with my dog! 🐕

-Check out my [now](/now)-page for what I'm up to now.
+Check out my [now](/now)-page for what I'm up to now, or my [more](/more)-page to check out more stuff on my website.

 ## Contact

 You can always reach me at
 <a href="mailto:tim@harek.no" rel="me">tim@harek.no</a>.

+More details can be found under [connect](/connect).

 ## Colophon

 This website is built using [Deno][deno] and [Fresh][deno_fresh] by yours truly.
+It's hosted on a [1984 Hosting][1984] VPS.

 Proud member of: